aotenjo-xyz/one/examples/M1/README.md

 # M1
-M1 motor changes the stator angle.
+M1 motor changes the stator angle and keeps the stator position.

 Changes
 - Decrease `LPF_velocity.Tf` value to react faster to changes in velocity.